pydantic/pydantic/docs/index.rst

    :file: benchmarks.csv

 See `the benchmarks code <https://github.com/samuelcolvin/pydantic/tree/master/benchmarks>`_ for more details on the test case.
-Feel free to submit more benchmarks or improve an existing one.
+Feel free to suggest more packages to benchmark or improve an existing one.

 Benchmarks were run with python 3.7.2 and the following package versions: